 In my mind, I could juggle all of these things at once, but that’s just not possible when you’re only one person.

 The recognition of this forlorn pattern came after I got extremely detailed when tracking my time while working.
 (I still to this day hit ‘pause’ on my little timer for bathroom breaks.)
 I noticed that a huge bulk of my time was spent in the ‘researching’ category.
-Researching is definitely a needed part of navigating the online business world, but at a certain point, I realized that it was just endlessly tying my time up in possibilities and scraps of unfinished projects.
+Researching new things is definitely a needed part of navigating the online business world, but at a certain point, I realized that it was just endlessly tying my time up in possibilities and scraps of unfinished projects.

 So why can’t you just juggle all of those projects slowly, and just make incremental progress on each one as you go along?
 Isn’t that what western society tells us ambitious and productive people do?

-Yes, that is what they tell us.
+Yes, that is what they tend to tell us.

 But the problem lies in trying to take ALL the paths at once when you only have limited time and resources.
 In business terms - it’s increasing your opportunity cost, which we definitely want to avoid.
+When we scatter our energy across too many projects, we lose the opportunity to make big progress on one of them.

 I thought of an analogy that represents this chasing shiny objects debacle.
 Do you remember the Wizard of Oz?
 And Emerald City?
 And that distracting and beautiful field of poppies right before the city?